zouharvi/uds-rug-student/drafts/translation.md

 - Our part would be to predict the future difficulty
 - - Based on sentence properties in combination with the specific user history
 - - For correct/incorrect answers we could use reference translations with automatic metrics or self-evaluation (both is doable)
-- This is very applicable to MT industry where estimation of future cost is very vital.
+- This is very applicable to MT industry where estimation of future cost is very vital (asked professional colleagues and they find it interesting)
+- Presentation lists: _Improve the user model’s response time predictions_ which is directly this

 The experiments could be done as follows: